LuinKalina/FreeGeoAPI/README.md

 Currently, usage examples are provided for each endpoint in PHP and Python.
 We would like to expand this to include more languages to make API access possible for most projects.

+**Translations**

+Right now, the FreeGeo API is only available in English.
+I'd like to expand this offering to as many languages as possible, but I need help!
+[This website](http://freegeo.yupitszac.com) and the API responses would need translation.
+Interested in contributing here?
+Open an issue and we can discuss the best way to accomplish this.

 **Other Stuff**